BBB - A+ Rating - the best there is

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Levers to arrive in North America:

-Lever Settlers in the United States in the 18th Century
+Lever Settlers in the 18th Century

-Lever Settlers in the United States in the 19th Century
+Lever Settlers in the 19th Century

 This page was last modified on 25 November 2010 at 09:50.